| Musical beat detector PCB V1 with mods | 9 LED sequencer PCB V1 with Arudino Nano |

 musical beat detector schematic

-This circuit is used for synchronizing a variety of LED displays to music and other sources of sound.
+This project involves a beat detector circuit and an accompanying LED sequencer circuit.
+The beat detector circuit can be used for synchronizing a variety of different LED displays to music and other sources of sound.
 It picks up the sounds with a small electret condenser microphone, processes the audio information and isolates changes in the sound which correlate to the rhythm of the music.
 It is designed to be sensitive to drum beats, bass lines and periodic changes in loudness.

-The circuit outputs a low-going pulse with every beat, this can be used to trigger a microprocessor or a discreet digital circuit.
-The external circuit can be used to step through a variety of patterns on an LED display or any other type of output device.
-An example program that runs on a Motorola 68HC05K1 microprocessor can be seen in the Resources section below.
-An Arduino processor board would be a suitable modern alternative to use as the platform for an LED sequencer.
+The beat detector circuit outputs a low-going pulse with every beat, this can be used to trigger a microprocessor or a discreet digital circuit such as the 9 LED sequencer shown below.
+The LED sequencer circuit steps through a variety of patterns on an LED display.
+An Arduino nano processor board and associated software is used as the platform for the LED sequencer.
+An older LED sequencer that runs on a Motorola 68HC05K1 microprocessor would also be usable with the beat detector.
+The code for both sequencers can be seen in the Resources section below.

-The beat detector is typically used for stepping an LED light sequencer through its patterns while synchronizing with music.
-It could also be used to sequence stage lighting in live music performances.
+The beat detector is shown here running an LED light sequencer, it could also be used to sequence a higher power stage lighting system that is used for live music performances.
 There may be other non-musical applications for the circuit if you need to detect repetative thumping sounds.

 This is a fairly complex analog and digital circuit with numerous stages.
 If you build the circuit, it is a good idea to observe the signal path by connecting an oscilloscope to the various test points shown in the schematic.
 Probing the test points can also be helpful for de-bugging the circuitry.